whchien/deep-floor-plan-recognition/README.md

+## Data System Project: Fire Risk Profiles

 ### Image Recognition on Floor Plans as Input for a Fire Risk Model

 The project is in collaboration with Gemeente Amsterdam.
-The

 - Model code in *floor_plan_model* folder.